-This section demonstrates how to use Explore view to modify the query you constructed to create a board and add a panel, and discover how many actors there were over the last 180 days.
+This section demonstrates how to use Explore to modify the query you constructed in Create a board and add a panel, and discover how many actors there were over the last 180 days.

-When you modify a query in Explore view, you can pin the new query to your board as a new panel while retaining the original query.
+When you modify a query in Explore, you can pin the new query to your board as a new panel while retaining the original query.

-To modify a query in Explore view, do the following:
+To modify a query in Explore, do the following:

-- From the board you created, click the Explore icon in the left navigation panel.
+- In the bottom right corner of the panel, click Explore.
 The details for the query you created appear on the left.

-- For Show count, select an actor from the drop-down list.
+- In the first line of the query, click events and select an actor from the drop-down list.
 In this example, our actor field is named user.
-Filtered to automatically changes to all user actors.
+Count becomes count unique, and Filtered to automatically changes to all user actors.

 - Leave the Split by none setting as is.

-- Click the Starting text and enter 180 days ago and accept Ending now.
+- Click the Starting text, enter 180 days ago, and accept Ending now.

-A trailing window (the default is 1 day) specifies how far back from each data point's end time the data server should look when aggregating over events.
+A trailing window (the default is 1 day) specifies how far back from each data point's end time Interana should look when aggregating over events.
 We did not specify a trailing window for this example.

-- Click GO, then click the Pin to board icon, to pin the query to a board as a new panel.
+- Click GO to validate the query, then click the pin icon to pin the query to a board as a new panel.

 Modify a query from a panel